How to Complete GA4 Setup in Google’s Setup Assistant

 Check the circle next to the left of Turn on Google signals.
 Google Signals is a tool used to support personalize ads, utilize tracking users who have signed in to Google across multiple devices and platforms, and create a much bigger picture of data with additional features.

 This may sound great, but if you are a beginner at Google Analytics and a small business, it is in your best interest NOT to turn this on.
-If you have less than the monthly average of 500 users per day, and if you turn on Google Signals, you will reach a data threshold, meaning you will have limited access to information found in your reports.
+If you have less than the monthly average of 500 users per day, and if you turn on Google Signals, you will reach a data threshold – which means you will have limited access to information found in your reports.

 According to Google, “Data thresholds are applied to prevent anyone viewing a report or exploration from inferring the identity or sensitive information of individual users based on demographics, interests, or other signals present in the data.”
 Ultimately, this is a safeguard to follow data compliance.

-Check the circle next to the left of Set up conversions.
+Check the circle next to the left of Set up key events.

 This is a more complicated part of the setup, and we’ll likely share about this in a different blog post.
-Depending on how you set up the business objectives when setting up the account, you may see a conversion already set up.
+Depending on how you set up the business objectives when setting up the account, you may see a key event already set up.
 This is the default setup, and there is no need to change it at this time.
-If or when you want to track the most important actions as “conversions” on your website, this is where you do it.
-This will be the most important goal you have for the website, this could be a form submission, a purchase, scheduling a call, etc.
+If or when you want to track the most important actions as “key events” on your website, this is where you do it.
+This will be the most important goal you have for the website; this could be a form submission, a purchase, scheduling a call, etc.

-While setting up conversions is essential for tracking specific actions, we'll keep it simple for now, but rest assured, it's a topic we'll cover later.
-So go ahead and check that green circle to mark this as complete.
+While setting up key events is essential for tracking specific actions, we'll keep it simple for now – but rest assured, it's a topic we'll cover later.
+So, go ahead and check that green circle to mark this as complete.
 You can go back to it and update it at a later time.

 Audiences

-Check the circle next to the left of Define audiences.
+Check the circle next to Define audiences.
 The default setup is set to all users and purchasers (this may be slightly different depending on what business objective you selected when creating the account).
 Whatever shows as your default audience, leave it as is for now.
-Audiences are crucial for targeted marketing ads, but we'll stick with the default settings as beginners.
+Audiences are crucial for targeted marketing ads, but as beginners, we'll stick with the default settings.

-There you go, you should have all 3 Customize Data Collection and Display Sections checked.
-Let's move on to the next section.
+There you go – you should have all 4 Customize Data Collection and Display Sections checked.
+Now, let's move on to the next section.

 Section 3: Link Google Ads